Assoc. Prof André SCHULZ

 English, German

 André Schulz holds the position of an Associate Professor in Psychology in the Department of Behavioral and Cognitive Sciences, Head of Research Group “Brain-Body Interaction” and Head of the “Clinical Psychophysiology Laboratory” (CLIPSLAB).
-Furthermore, he is member of the Faculty Council of FHSE.
+Furthermore, he is member of the Faculty Council of FHSE and the Ethics Review Panel of the University of Luxembourg.

-André Schulz studied Psychology at the University of Trier (Diplom, MSc equiv., 2007), where he also completed his PhD (2009) within the International Research Training Group “Psychoneuroendocrinology of Stress” (Trier-Leiden/NL), funded by the German Research Foundation (DFG).
+André Schulz studied Psychology at the University of Trier (Diplom, MSc equiv., 2007), where he also completed his PhD in Psychobiology (2009) as member of the International Research Training Group “Psychoneuroendocrinology of Stress” (Trier-Leiden/NL), funded by the German Research Foundation (DFG).
 After his first postdoc period at the University of Trier, Division of Clinical Psychophysiology, he joined the University of Luxembourg in 2012.
-He has also an assignment as external lecturer at the , Germany.
-University of Trier

-Interoception of bodily sensations across organ domains and its relevance for somatic symptoms () – co-funded by the Research Foundation Flanders (FWO) and the Fonds National de la Recherche (FNR).
+Interoception of bodily sensations across organ domains and its relevance for somatic symptoms (INBODY) – co-funded by the Research Foundation Flanders (FWO) and the Fonds National de la Recherche (FNR).
 Functional somatic syndromes (FSS) are characterized by chronic, disabling symptoms that do not correspond to observable organic dysfunction, and come at great individual and societal costs.
 Treatment options for FSS are limited, which is largely due to insufficient knowledge about the mechanisms underlying these symptoms.
 Disturbed interoception, the ability to process and perceive sensory signals from within the body, is believed to be crucially involved.
 Therefore, the present project aims to examine several important aspects of interoception in healthy individuals and patients with FSS.
-Specifically, we will investigate whether interoception is a general ability that shares neural processing characteristics across multiple organ domains and that predicts affective responses.
+Specifically, we investigate whether interoception is a general ability that shares neural processing characteristics across multiple organ domains and that predicts affective responses.
 Moreover, we will test whether altered interoceptive processing of bodily signals from different organs can explain the heterogeneity of somatic symptoms, especially in FSS, and how this can be modified by new treatment approaches.
-Our multidisciplinary research team combines expertise from the fields of psychology, neuroscience and gastroenterology.
-In interrelated observational and experimental work packages, we will combine state-of-the-art methods including psychophysiological, neural and behavioural measures to improve the understanding of interoception within and across multiple organ domains and to establish interoception-based intervention strategies to reduce symptom burden in FSS patients.INBODY